icyTan/portfolio2019/src/pages/bfbc.md

 Throughout her journey she will encounter several **CTAs** that ask her to consider becoming a member, channeling potential members like Michelle towards membership.
 This is to achieve our goal improving **acquisition** of members for the organization of BFBC.

 ![Potential Victims are pushed to find the support they need and can quickly exit to cute cats and dogs](../images/bfbc/1__VCQyV18xdK____TPoLxa1JdA.png)

-Potential Victims are pushed to find the support they need and can quickly exit to cute cats and dogs
+<figcaption>Potential Victims are pushed to find the support they need and can quickly exit to cute cats and dogs</figcaption>

 For those that need help immediately, the homepage has a prominent support directory link that takes the user to external support services.
 On that page itself, there are in-page hotlinks to hotlines & resources which take users out to external websites from there.

-![Users are directed to something less dangerous if in need](../images/bfbc/1__oRqWl2mKRkzLhfpG5q6k9A.png) Users are directed to something less dangerous if in need
+![Users are directed to something less dangerous if in need](../images/bfbc/1__oRqWl2mKRkzLhfpG5q6k9A.png)

+<figcaption>Users are directed to something less dangerous if in need</figcaption>

 If this user finds themselves in a potentially dangerous situation they can use the quick exit button to find cute dogs and cats.